AdisonTech/adison-cloud/README.md

 ### DDP API

 * **updateNode(siteName, nodeData)**: allows a node to send new data to the cloud.
 Also used to register a new node.
-Needs to send an JSON array of parameters.
+Needs to send an JSON object of parameters.

 ### HTTP API